c-dev2/sortable_data_types/README.md

 ## Sorting Strings

 To sort an array of strings, the app calls the `sort_string()` function.
 This function will return an array of strings where each string's characters are sorted in ascending order, and the modified list is then sorted alphabetically.
 It will return -1 if any of the elements in the array are not strings.

+## Merging Arrays of Integers

+To merge two arrays of integers and sort them in ascending order, the app calls the `merge_arrays()` function.
+This function takes two unsorted arrays as input, merges them, and returns a sorted array.
+It will return -1 if any of the elements in the input arrays are not integers.